 One of MedStar Southern Maryland Hospital Center's most successful, longest-running programs is also one of the simplest.
 The Mallwalkers Program grew out of a desire to help Southern Maryland community members incorporate exercise into their daily routines.
 Participants walk as much as they like in the mall's secure, well-lit, and climate controlled environment.
 Free blood pressure screenings and health information is also available on-site.

 Health Resources and Information

 Connecting patients to available health resources, whether or not they're offered by the hospital, is at the heart of community outreach.
 From weight management and cardiac risk reduction to medical assistance programs, we're your source.
-With offices across Maryland, Washington, D.C. and Northern Virginia, MedStar Health and MedStar Medical Group provides you not only with a dedicated staff of physicians and advanced practice clinicians near where you live or work, but also with seamless access to the extraordinary outpatient resources of the region's largest healthcare network.
+With offices across Maryland, Washington, D.C. and Northern Virginia, MedStar Health and MedStar Medical Group provide you not only with a dedicated staff of physicians and advanced practice clinicians near where you live or work, but with seamless access to the extraordinary outpatient resources of the region's largest healthcare network.
 Visit our our local healthcare resources page for MedStar providers near you.

 Community Blood Drives

 By offering blood drives throughout the year, we are helping to ensure that the region's blood banks can meet our community's need.
 Visit our website calendar or Facebook page to find out when our next blood drive is taking place.